Updated on Jan 24, 2023

 Is there anyone in the workplace who has not undergone the torture of a performance review done badly?
 I’m sure we have all had to endure the torment of a well-intentioned but badly-executed performance appraisal—in which we felt as if we were the ones being executed!
 Blindfold, anyone?
 Got any last words before the verbal assault begins?
 I don’t even smoke but I’m tempted to ask for a final cigarette!

 Most performance review systems in most organizations are so poorly designed and conducted that they actually do more harm than good.
 I often tell my clients that they would be better off doing nothing rather than doing what they’re currently doing!
 I’m not kidding.

+For new managers especially, it can be overwhelming conducting and presenting performance reviews if you're not used to the process.
 Here are 10 common mistakes managers make, and tips for avoiding them.
 These are practical action steps you can take to design and implement a system that will do what you want it to do—improve performance!